 Gunite pools are custom-made and hand-crafted in your back yard.
-Made from raw materials like sand, cement, steel and masonry products, these pools will start in the $35,000 range.
-It is not uncommon to see a gunite pool cost $100,000 or more.
+Made from raw materials like sand, cement, steel and masonry products, these pools will start in the mid $60,000 range to $85,000 range, and it is not uncommon to see a gunite pool cost $100,000 or more.
 There are almost unlimited options with a gunite pool (attached spas, waterfalls/features, retaining walls built into the pool, built in cleaning systems), thus we see the more “expensive” pools or “high end” ones.

 No professional pool builder in CT will be able to honestly “quote” you a price on a pool, whether it’s gunite or not, without seeing the property.
 There are just too many variables that can change the price.
 Things like access (we WILL have to get an excavator into your back yard!), tree removal, slopes (grade changes) and underground issues (ledge, water, unstable soil) can add costs to a pool project and it would be unfair to give a quote without knowing more.